- Why ZIVID

 This solution had high requirements for the ‘eyes’ of the robot.
 It also needed highly intelligent decision-making software.
 A combination of Zivid Two and CMES’ EQUAL AI software allow evaluation of solutions before prototype building begins, saving development time and reducing mistakes and risk.

-With the Zivid Two 3D camera and CMES’ EQUAL AI software, customers in the Korean automotive industry now have a highly adaptable and reliable robot cell system that can confidently tackle the myriad of assembly operations than can occur in car manufacture.
+With the Zivid Two machine vision camera and CMES’ EQUAL AI software, customers in the Korean automotive industry now have a highly adaptable and reliable robot vision system that can confidently tackle the myriad of assembly operations than can occur in car manufacture.

 The video above is an example that can be used in the actual assembly process.
 It shows CMES' automated solution that guides the robot to accurately assemble the Ironman mask by recognizing its distortion and positioning with the Zivid Two 3D vision.

-Up until recently the necessary technology just wasn’t available to migrate these difficult tasks over to robotic systems, this was true from a technological feasibility, and an economic viability perspective.
+Up until recently the necessary technology just wasn’t available to migrate these difficult tasks over to robot vision systems, this was true from a technological feasibility, and an economic viability perspective.

 The robots have improved, but the really big progress has been in the field of deployable, industrial-grade 3D vision systems, and the rapid advance of suitable and stable deep learning techniques.